CenturyLinkCloud/mdw/docs/_docs/guides/SOAPService.md

 The MDW servlets below support HTTP Basic Authentication for hosted web services.
 - SoapServlet

-To enable these servlets to use Basic authentication, you should set the following property in your mdw.properties configuration file.
-   `mdw.http.listeners.auth.mode=Basic`

 - After authentication is successful, the authenticated username will be available in the metaInfo property "AuthenticatedUser" or Listener.AUTHENTICATED_USER_HEADER